cmalven/generator-base/generators/scripts/README.md

 # Scripts Generator

-This is a yeoman generator to add the Malven Co. standard javascripts structure.
+This is a yeoman generator to add the Malven Co. standard typescript structure.

 ## What it does